The nature of income

 (a) The nature of income is activity that increases the value of assets (or decreases liabilities).
 Income must therefore increase the value of equity (the residual of assets less liabilities).
 We’re now getting dangerously close to the IFRS definition, which students might now be in a position to confront.

 (b) Whatever we call it, the statement of comprehensive income, the statement of profits or losses, the P&L, the income statement, it is a statement of financial activities.
 It is the story that explains how value was generated and sacrificed over the accounting period.
 It says nothing about the resources held by the entity, or money received and paid—we have other statements for those.

 I’ve lost count of the times a student has told me that an expense is cash paid, or that depreciation results in a cash payment. (“To whom?”, I always ask).
 It’s not their fault.
 Expenses are a perfect illustration of how accounting uses common language in specific and uncommon ways.
 Read more…

 This example is given in Paul Elbourne’s Meaning, a slim guide to semantics.
 Oxford Linguistics, 2011.

 “Income is increases in assets, or decreases in liabilities, that result in increases in equity, other than those relating to contributions from holders of equity claims.”
 IFRS Conceptual Framework 2018, Para 4.68.

-Dictionaries invariably provide confusing, conflated and incorrect accounting definitions.
+Dictionaries invariably provide confusing, conflated and incorrect definitions that do not apply to the domain of accounting.
 The Oxford English Dictionary is typical: “income /ˈɪnkʌm / money received, especially on a regular basis, for work or through investments”.
-Investopedia similarly erroneously refers to income as “money…received”.
+In 2023, Investopedia was similarly erroneously referring to income as “money…received”.
 Income is not ‘money received’.